- This post contains affiliate links. Read more here.

 |

 If you have a senior dog, opt for a low-profile crate so they can easily access it.
-And if your pup suffers from arthritis, they’ll appreciate the support of a cozy dog crate bed.
+If your senior dog suffers from arthritis, they’ll also be more comfortable with the support of a cozy dog crate bed.

-What about dogs with anxiety—will a crate help or hinder their comfort?
-According to Dr. Russell, it depends on the dog.
-“Sometimes, a crate can serve as a safe and comfortable space for an anxious dog,” she says.
-“Other times, crates are not suited for anxious dogs at all, as they make their anxiety worse.”
+According to Dr. Russell, sometimes a crate can serve as a safe and comfortable space for an anxious dog, but other times, crates are not suited for anxious dogs at all, as they can make their anxiety worse.

 For anxious dogs, Russell recommends choosing a well-ventilated crate with a breathable, flexible material that keeps them from feeling confined.
-It should also be large enough so a nervous pooch can move around comfortably.
+It should also be large enough for a nervous dog to move around comfortably.

 Additionally, crate covers can create a cozy den-like atmosphere for your anxious dog—provided you follow some basic safety guidelines, says Dr. Russell.
 “It’s important to make sure the cover is not blocking airflow to the crate and that there are no loose strings or small pieces of fabric they could ingest,” she adds.

-Puppies or constant chewers require a crate that can hold up to serious chompers.
+Constant chewers will need a crate that can hold up to serious chompers.
 This leaves out wood, plastic, fabric, and crates with thin wires.
 For dogs who dig or chew, a heavy-duty crate is your best bet.
-Consider a crate with steel bars or solid metal sides for a (mostly) chew-proof option.
+Consider a crate with steel bars or solid metal sides for a (mostly) chew-proof crate option.

 “Look for a design made of strong, durable metal like aluminum or stainless steel that has solid walls without any gaps where your dog’s head could become stuck,” Dr. Russell advises.
-“It’s also important to make sure that the latch on the door is secure and won’t easily come undone during travel,” she adds.
+“It’s also important to make sure that the latch on the door is secure and won’t easily come undone during travel.”

 A crate’s ideal location depends on your dog’s personality.
 Some dogs like to have eyes on their humans, while others may prefer more privacy.